Thursday, April 30, 2026

 Anchor text over-optimization is ultimately a matter of balance within a link profile.

-Search systems evaluate patterns probabilistically rather than absolutely.
+Search systems evaluate patterns probabilistically rather than absolutely, which is how over-optimized anchor text is identified.
 When anchor usage appears unlikely to occur naturally, it signals artificial influence.

 Understanding this reframes the concept from fear to structural awareness.